AMR 35: Development

 With his AMR 33 not yet being delivered to the French army — this would happen in June 1934 — Louis Renault used two of the five AMR 33 prototypes to improve the type.
-In the middle of February 1934 he sent the first, N° 79759, to the testing commission, after it had been lengthened and refitted with a much more powerful Nerva Stella 28 CV engine in September 1933, which now was placed at the back, instead of the front, of the vehicle.
+In the middle of February 1934, he sent the first, N° 79759, to the testing commission, after it had been lengthened and refitted with a much more powerful Nerva Stella 28 CV engine in September 1933, which now was placed at the back, instead of the front, of the vehicle.
 This was to reduce the effect of engine noise as well as to attain a better weight distribution, two problems that had become apparent in 1933 when the prototypes had been used for manoeuvres.
 The exhaust pipe was placed at the back and the ventilator moved from the right to the left side.
-Renault was hesitant to introduce such expensive improvements in the production run; but in February 1934 the head of the French Cavalry, General Flavigny, insisted on these changes being made.
+Renault was hesitant to introduce such expensive improvements in the production run; but, in February 1934, the head of the French Cavalry, General Flavigny, insisted on these changes being made.

-During testing the maximum speed was shown to be an impressive 72 km/h.
+During testing, the maximum speed was shown to be an impressive 72 km/h.
 Weight was just 4.68 metric tonnes (to which a 0.25 tonne simulation weight was added), the average road speed 40.5 km/h.
 However, some cavalry officers pointed out that the Renault Nerva Stella was a sports car and its engine rather delicate and thus unsuited to the rigours of military service.
 They proposed to use a more robust Renault city bus engine instead.
-In March the second prototype, N° 79760, was also lengthened twenty centimetres and fitted with a Renault 432 22 CV four-cylinder bus engine.
+In March, the second prototype, N° 79760, was also lengthened twenty centimetres and fitted with a Renault 432 22 CV four-cylinder bus engine.
 This vehicle, with a weight of 5.03 tonnes and a simulation weight of 0.75 tonnes, was tested between 3 and 11 April at Vincennes and attained a maximum speed of 63.794 km/h and an average speed of 35.35 km/h.
 A subsequent order of 92 for the second version with its more reliable engine was made on 3 July 1934.
 This type, replacing the AMR 33 in the production run, was to have the name AMR 35.
-Of these, twelve were to be of a platoon command type, fitted with the AVIS-1 turret with a 7,5 mm machine gun and equipped with an ER1 radio set.
+Of these, twelve were to be of a platoon command type, fitted with the AVIS-1 turret with a 7.5 mm machine gun and equipped with an ER1 radio set.
 The remaining eighty vehicles were to have a larger AVIS-2 turret with a 13.2 mm machine gun; 31 of the latter were also intended to be equipped with ER1 radio sets, though in 1937 it was decided to abandon this plan.
-Also eight radio command tanks were to be produced, which eventually would be called AMR 35 ADF 1, bringing the order to a total of hundred vehicles.
+Also eight radio command tanks were to be produced, which eventually would be called AMR 35 ADF 1, bringing the order to a total of a hundred vehicles.